 In 24 hours, Lily’s life changed forever

-Nothing will ever be the same for these two young women.
-Lily is still waiting for a kidney transplant and Sumeyra has chronic kidney disease.
-But they are alive.
-And today, after months of recovery, they are trying to rebuild their lives.
-Above all, they want to raise awareness so that young people do not have to endure the same suffering from meningitis, a rare but devastating infection that affects 1 million people worldwide every year.1
+Nothing will ever be the same again for Lily who required a kidney transplant after recovering from the ordeal.
+After months of recovery, she is still trying to rebuild her life.
+Above all, she wants to raise awareness so that young people do not have to endure the same suffering from meningococcal disease, a rare but devastating infection that affects over 1 million people worldwide every year.1

 Meningococcal disease is rare, but unpredictable, fast evolving and can result in serious complications or death.2 Early diagnosis and treatment are vital.3 Survivors like Lily carry two important messages about meningococcal disease: understand the signs & symptoms so you can seek medical attention immediately, and prevention is the best protection.2,4

 Please speak with a healthcare professional for further information about meningococcal disease and its prevention.

 - World Health Organization.
 Control of epidemic meningococcal disease.
 WHO Practical Guidelines.
 Second Edition.
 1988.
 Geneva.
 Available at: https://www.who.int/csr/resources/publications/meningitis/WHO_EMC_BAC_98_3_EN/en/ (accessed 20/04/2020).

 - The Australian Immunisation Handbook.
 Meningococcal disease.
 Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/meningococcal-disease (accessed 17 April 2020).